algolia/magento/_src/m2-faq-support-data.md

 ### Network errors
 Timeouts, outages.
 Usually, these are the kinds of errors automatically fixed thanks to the queueing process.
 So the next run may not have the same problem.
 However, if this error persists, please see if there is not some kind of lmarger issue affecting your infrastructure.

+### Running out of memory
+Large indexes, as discussed immediately below, will commonly cause memory problems.
+For one, Magento has some problems with memory leaks which cause errors when memory usage increases.
+Secondly, with Algolia, memory usage increases when you send Algolia an index that exceeds 10K.
+We not only suggest, but in fact we require that all indexes be no greater than 10K.
+Queueing resolves this problem, because the cron job will break up large indexes into 10K chunks, ensuring success.
+Without the cron job, and with EMPTY_QUEUE=1, there is no check on the index size.

 ### Too many products
+As already stated, Algolia only accepts 10K index sizes.
+If you are not using the queue, there is no check on this, and so if the size of your products index exceeds 10K, the indexing will fail.
+With queue enabled, the cron job will break down the index into 10K chunks, thereby ensuring success.

-Many times a reindex stops because you have too many products.
-The result is that your data will not be complete - some data will be missing, or not updated, or not all of your facets will be present.
+So, knowing this - that a reindex will stop because you have too many products - the result is that your data will not be complete until the whole index is uploaded to Algolia - and this might take some time.
+In the meantime, some data will be missing, or not updated, or not all of your facets will be present.
 The indexing process has to finish before your data will be complete.

 How do you know if the indexing process has failed?